nuagenetworks/nuagenetworks.github.io/README.md

-# VSPK Community information portal
+# Nuage Networks Open Source Community Portal

 http://nuagenetworks.github.io/

-This is the repo for the Documentation and Information around our VSPK and other Opensource projects
+This is the repo for the Documentation and Information around our open source projects.